peternsilva/galvanize-bookshelf-solution/2_express_knex.md

 open http://localhost:8000/index.html
 ```

 Then, play around with the live application.
-Then, take a peek at the code for the client application.
-It lives in the `public` directory of this project.
+As you play, take a peek at the code for the client application.
 As you read over the code, familiarize yourself with the following techniques.

 - How the HTML files scaffold the base structure and content that's presented on page load.
 - How the JavaScript files modify this structure and content as a result of AJAX requests.